 You need to go out and do your homework, do your due diligence as far as the election goes, but as far as trading, the economy, I look at the statistics, what has happened in the past, what has been the probabilities in the past, and what’s my probability of the market working out in my favor.

 If I have a 90% chance of a pullback in a certain stock, then that’s a pretty high change or pretty high odds, so I might want to get rid of the position.

 The same thing here, if you’re looking at the different statistical probabilities as far as the election goes, even if you vote for a certain candidate or another candidate, it comes down to how do you then treat your investments?

 Maybe the other issues are more important to you than economics, so in that case, vote based on those issues.

 In either case, that’s just my thoughts regarding the political, economic situation and how things really pan out for the different parties and it’s really just looking at the numbers, at the statistics, you, of course, should do your homework, do your research and that way you can go ahead and make our own logical decision for who you’re going to vote for.

 If you’re in another country, do this

-Or at least then you know a picture of what’s going to happen, and if not, if economy is not a big issue for you, as far as choosing a political leader, maybe it’s all about war, or maybe it’s all about really healthcare, in that case, then you make your decision, but then you might do something a little different with your investment portfolio, because you’re still looking at your investments, how they do, how they perform.
+Or at least then you know a picture of what’s going to happen, and if not, if the economy is not a big issue for you, as far as choosing a political leader, maybe it’s all about war, or perhaps it’s all about really healthcare, in that case, then you make your decision, but then you might do something a little different with your investment portfolio, because you’re still looking at your investments, how they do, how they perform.